flaturtha/NOS/_posts/2016-08-29-murder-in-general.md

 >&quot;Consider—say, a diamond robbery.
 Very well; then first of all, it must be a robbery committed under exceptional any mysterious conditions, otherwise there will be no interest in it.
 Also, you will perceive that the robbery must be a big and important thing—no little shop-lifting business.
 Next, the person robbed must not be a mere diamond merchant, but a person whose loss will interest the reader, say, one to whom the robbery is all-important.&quot;

-These conditions are all perfectly observed in &quot;The Moonstone.
-Indeed, so well did Wilkie Collins know that the jewel must be of not only enormous but peculiar value, that he thus describes it, through the medium of the old House Steward:
+These conditions are all perfectly observed in &quot;The Moonstone.&quot; Indeed, so well did Wilkie Collins know that the jewel must be of not only enormous but peculiar value, that he thus describes it, through the medium of the old House Steward:

 >&quot;Lord bless us!
 It was a Diamond!
 As large, or nearly, as a plover&#39;s egg!
 The light that streamed from it was like the light of the harvest-moon.
 When you looked down into the stone, you looked into a yellow deep that drew your eyes into it so that they saw nothing else.
 It seemed unfathomable; this jewel, that you could hold between your finger and thumb, seemed unfathomable as the heavens themselves.
 We set it in the sun, and then shut the light out of the room, and it shone awfully out of the depths of its own brightness, with a moony gleam, in the dark.
 No wonder Miss Rachel was fascinated; no wonder her cousins screamed.
-The Diamond laid such a hold on me that I burst out with as large an &#39;O!1 as the Bouncers themselves.&quot;
+The Diamond laid such a hold on me that I burst out with as large an &#39;O!&#39; as the Bouncers themselves.&quot;

 And even before this description, the Diamond had been given a value quite other than intrinsic.
 It was a historic gem famous in the native annals of India.
 It was the subject of tradition and superstition, and it had been having adventures since the eleventh century.
 It had been the reason for theft and bloodshed, and was the cause of a family feud.
 All this interest in addition to the setting of the story, the personality of the characters and the adroit art of Wilkie Collins, causes the mystery to be a worth-while one.